NAMTeam/namteam.github.io/content/docs/tech-specs/realhighway.md

 ### Fractional Angle Support

+{{< legacy >}}
-As Fractional Angle support for the RHW is entirely puzzle piece-based at present, see the listings in the Menu Items section, under the FARHW, FARHW Ramp Interfaces, and FARHW Intersections and Transitions buttons.
+Fractional Angle support for the RHW is entirely puzzle piece-based at present, see [Fractional Angle Menu Items lists](http://localhost:1313/docs/feature-guides/realhighway-mod/#fractional-angle-rhw-menu-items) for a listing of supported features.

 ### FLEX Turn Lane Intersection Support